mdn/browser-compat-data/schemas/public.schema.md

 - All `"mirror"` support statements are resolved to concrete support objects with real version numbers.
 The string `"mirror"` never appears in published data.
 - A `source_file` property is added to every `__compat` object.
 - A `version_last` property is added to every support statement that has a `version_removed`.
+- A 0-based `index` property is added to every release object, ordered ascending by version.
+Consumers can use it to construct an ordered array of releases without parsing version strings.
 - Markdown formatting in `description` and `notes` fields is converted to HTML.

 ## Exports